-Teriflunomide may help control the symptoms of multiple sclerosis but does not cure it.
+Teriflunomide may help to control the symptoms of multiple sclerosis, but does not cure it.
 Continue to take teriflunomide even if you feel well.
 Do not stop taking teriflunomide without talking to your doctor.

 Are there OTHER USES for this medicine?

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 What SPECIAL PRECAUTIONS should I follow?

 tell your doctor and pharmacist if you are allergic to teriflunomide (rash, hives, shortness of breath, swelling of the face, eyes, mouth, throat, tongue, lips, hands, feet, ankles, or lower legs), leflunomide (Arava), any other medications, or any of the ingredients in teriflunomide tablets.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

 tell your doctor if you are taking leflunomide (Arava).
 Your doctor will probably tell you not to take teriflunomide if you are taking this medication.